Overview

 RWA Tokenization: Exchange Infrastructure Moves On-Chain

-The structural development this month is the NYSE/Securitize alignment around tokenized securities.
-The New York Stock Exchange and Securitize have announced a Memorandum of Understanding to support listing and trading of tokenized representations of traditional securities on NYSE infrastructure, with Securitize acting as a tokenization and transfer agent provider.
+The structural development this month is the NYSE and Securitize alignment around tokenized securities.
+The New York Stock Exchange and Securitize have announced a Memorandum of Understanding to support listing and trading of tokenized representations of traditional securities on NYSE infrastructure, with Securitize acting as tokenization and transfer agent.
+Both parties operate within existing frameworks, NYSE as a registered national securities exchange and Securitize as an SEC-registered transfer agent, and the arrangement is framed as a production pathway rather than a pilot.
+It is supported by SEC rule change SR-NYSE-2026-17, which amends NYSE trading rules to permit listing and trading of tokenized securities and has been submitted to, and noticed by, the SEC with immediate effectiveness.

 Infrastructure Implications for Institutional Desks